1. Public budgeting and accounting

 Named Government Civil Engineer of the Year in 2008 by the Iowa Section of ASCE

-Has been employed in current position for ten years, with responsibilities for fixed asset reporting, property/casualty insurance management, financial reporting and elections.
-Previously employed by Coopers & Lybrand as a member of their professional staff and by Hawkeye Insurance Services as an accounting supervisor.
+Lorri Jahner was the Marion County Deputy Auditor by the time of this presentation.
+Her various responsibilities included fixed asset reporting, property/casualty insurance management, financial reporting, and elections.
+She has previously been employed by Coopers & Lybrand as a member of their professional staff and by Hawkeye Insurance Services as an accounting supervisor.